shaktipn/TeamsAiBot/Bot/TeamsMediaBot/Docs/SETUP.md

 # List all certificates in Local Machine store
 Get-ChildItem -Path cert:\LocalMachine\My

-# Find the one you just created (last one) and copy the Thumbprint
+# Find the one you just created (subject should be the domain) and copy the Thumbprint
 ```

 ### 2.3 Grant Permissions to the Certificate